Almonte, Spain: Demographics

 Almonte's population boosted in the 60s, when foresters and their families left the forest settlements in the surrounding areas.
 Another boom started in the 2000s, due to the massive arrival of immigrants from 59 different nationalities, mainly Romania and Morocco.
 They make up nearly 20% of the total population (almost 5,000 people).
+Between the November and June, peak season for berry harvesting, the population of Almonte doubles, reaching up to 50,000 people, posing a major challenge for the municipality's health, commercial and security sectors.

 Almonte overtook Isla Cristina in 2007, becoming 3rd within the province's population rank, just after Huelva, the capital city and Lepe.
 Part of this increase is due to Matalascañas, Almonte's summer resort, which has a permanent population of nearly 3,000 people and the village of El Rocío, with around 1,700 inhabitants.
 Almonte's population increased by 1.19% per year between 2011 and 2014.

 During the coronavirus pandemic, Almonte ranked 4th in population growing, just after Huelva, Palos and Lepe.
 This may have been due to people moving from big cities to the coast, looking for nature and less crowded places.
 Regarding the transient migrant population, which often goes beyond 15,000 people, cohabitation has developed with relative normality.
 In 2022 crime rate decreased by nearly 14%, with an average of 62 robberies, 40 burglaries and 3 car thefts; nearly all of them without violence.